fletchjp/MERG-Arduino-Software/TestEncoderKeypad/README.md

 ## matrixKeyboardUNO44pinsEncoder

 This combines the two codes.
-It works although when the encoder is turned fast the neumber can be missing a digit.
+It works although when the encoder is turned fast the number can be missing a digit.
 That has now stopped.

 ## matrixKeyboardUNO44pinsI2CEncoder